Actions

 Redirect to URL#

-Shows a redirect card with a link to any external page.
+Shows a card linking to an external page.

 Fields:

-After showing the main action, you decide what happens to the interview:
+After showing the main action, choose what happens next.

 End Conversation#